cyledge/baseimage-docker/README.md

 To replace the whole syslog-ng configuration set the env variable SYSLOG_CONF to a config file mounted as a volume into the container.

+Sub-Images may place their custom syslog-ng configuration pieces in following directories:

+* `/etc/syslog-ng/conf.d/*.conf`
+  This files will be included every time

+* `/etc/syslog-ng/conf-stdout.d/*.conf`
+  Such files are used if LOG_TO=stdout

+* `/etc/syslog-ng/conf-fluent.d/*.conf`
+  Used when LOG_TO=fluent